Housing For Pet Birds

-Housing requirements will depend on the size and the species of bird(s) kept and on whether the birds remain in their enclosure or are allowed to free fly.
-At a minimum, for all birds, the shortest side of the cage should be at least twice the wing span of the largest bird being kept in the cage to allow them to stretch their wings freely.
+Housing requirements will depend on the size and the species of bird(s) kept and on whether the birds remain in their enclosure or are allowed to fly free.
+At a minimum, for all birds, the shortest side of the cage should be at least twice the wingspan of the largest bird being kept in the cage to allow them to stretch their wings freely.
 For birds housed continually in the cage this should be larger.

 Floors should be kept clean.
 A removable tray lined with newspaper that is changed at least weekly is ideal.
 Newsprint is not toxic to birds and can provide enrichment for birds that like to chew or burrow in it.
 The avian vets at our clinic all prefer newspaper to sand or grit as birds eat sand and grit and this is not healthy where these are heavily contaminated with droppings.

 Perches of varying diameters should be provided so that your birds’ feet are not constantly being held in the same position.
 NO DOWEL PERCHES !
 Natural branches are excellent.
 Australian natives, specifically eucalyptus, wattle and bottle brush are perfect and non-toxic.
 Pine is also fine.
 Some exotic garden plants can be toxic and should be avoided, it is safest just to stick with Australian natives and pine.
 Perches should not be placed over food or water dishes and should not unduly impede lines of flight.
 It is not a problem if your bird chews through wooden perches, it provides enrichment and keeps their beak in good order.
 Replace perches whenever required.
 Melbourne Bird Vet sell perfect perches for your pet bird.